felixschltr/blog/_posts/2019-09-21-wind-of-change.md

 ---
 layout: post
-title:  "Wind of change"
+title:  "Wind of change (Part 1)"
 date:   2019-09-21 17:55:02 +0200
 categories: academic math cogsci
 ---
 ### Making the transition from a bachelor's in psychology to a master's in cognitive science

-It's definitely not going to be a walk in the park and (for me and most others) it requires primarily two things: catching up the math and learning how to write code.
+It's definitely not going to be a walk in the park and (for me and most others) it requires primarily two things: catching up the math and learning how to code.

 ***
 ## Some background